 This parameter represents the commanded power value used to control the heatsink temperature.
-This value is derived from internal flight code equations that use the A0, A1, B1, and D0 commanded coefficients.
-See Section B.6 for the derived equations as copied from the Instrument Operations Manual (Reference 8). (count) [0 ..
+These values are derived from internal flight code equations that use the A0, A1, B1, and D0 commanded coefficients.
+See Section B.6 for the derived equations as copied from the Instrument Operations Manual (Reference 8).
+(Count) [0 ..
 4095] {Section 5.2.3.5 Position Counts}